bitrise-steplib/.github/CONTRIBUTING.md

 Each Step has its own GitHub repository that includes code and the `step.yml` file that defines the configuration of the Step.

-Official Bitrise steps are written in [Go](https://golang.org), a simple and efficient programming language.
+Most of the official Bitrise steps are written in [Go](https://golang.org), a simple and efficient programming language.
 If you are new to the language, we recommend playing with [A Tour of Go](https://tour.golang.org/) and [Go by Example](https://gobyexample.com/).

 To get started, let's set up your local environment:

 1. [Install Go](https://golang.org/doc/install)
 2. [Install Bitrise CLI](https://devcenter.bitrise.io/bitrise-cli/installation/) - or if it's already installed, make sure it's up to date by running `bitrise update` and `bitrise plugin update`
-3. `git clone` the step repo you want to make changes to
+3. Fork and `git clone` the step repo you want to make changes to

 #### Anatomy of a Step